buettnerlab/convexgating/README.rst

 Features
 --------

-Convex gating is a Python package to infer an optimal gating strategy from flow, cyTOF or Ab/CITE-seq data.
+ConvexGating is a Python package to infer an optimal gating strategy from flow, cyTOF or Ab/CITE-seq data.
 Convex gating expects a labelled input (for instance, from clustering) and returns a gating panel to separate the selected group of events (e.g. a cluster) from all other events (see Fig. 1a).
 For each cluster, it reports the purity (precision), yield (recall) and the harmonic mean of both metrics (F1 score) for each gate hierarchy and the entire gating strategy.
 It relies on the scanpy/anndata for the data format and data pre-processing and further on PyTorch for stochastic gradient descent.
 Therefore, resulting gates may slightly vary.

 .. image:: https://raw.githubusercontent.com/buettnerlab/convexgating/main/figures/fig1_v4.PNG